Catching diabetes early: You can’t treat what you don’t know you have

 The lower Rio Grande Valley has a type 2 diabetes prevalence of 30.7 percent among adults, compared with 9.3 percent nationwide.
 “The clinics in our region are flooded with diabetes,” Millard said.
 “The high valley prevalence means that an upstream focus is necessary to prevent the development of symptoms of diabetes, and we know that with this program, we’re catching people and getting them into care earlier.”

-Public health students and other volunteers will give each person who comes into the booth some basic health information—if they’re 25 older—and ask if they’d like a free HbA1c test for diabetes.
+Public health students and other volunteers will give each person who comes into the booth some basic health information and—if they’re 25 older—ask if they’d like a free HbA1c test for diabetes.
 “People often ask how long the test will take,” Millard said.
 “The beauty of it is that the test only takes six minutes and doesn’t require fasting or any other special preparation.”
 When someone tests positive for diabetes, the public health volunteers refer them for a medical appointment the following week at a community clinic.
 Those with prediabetes are encouraged to improve their eating patterns and get more physically active.
 Then, in the following weeks, the team follows up with each person who tested positive for diabetes (about 25.3 percent of those tested) or pre-diabetes (28.5 of those tested).

 The results have been encouraging.
 Among people who were shown to have pre-diabetes, more than half had increased the number of vegetables in their diets, decreased the number of sodas they drank or both after three months.
 Also, those referred for medical care had a statistically significant decline in blood sugar levels.